Transition metal dichalcogenide dimer nano-antennas with ultra-small gaps

 In this work, we pattern nano-antenna structures into thin WS$_{2}$ crystals.
-We exfoliate 25 nm - 500 nm thick flakes of WS$_{2}$ onto a SiO$_{2}$ substrate and utilize established nano-fabrication techniques such as electron beam lithography (EBL) and reactive ion etching (RIE) to define nanometer-scale antennas.
+We exfoliate 25 nm - 500 nm thick flakes of WS$_{2}$ onto a SiO$_{2}$ substrate and utilize established nano-fabrication techniques such as electron beam lithography (EBL) and reactive ion etching (RIE) to define sub-micron nano-antennas with nanometer scale gaps.
 We observe that WS$_{2}$ can be selectively fabricated in circular, square or novel hexagonal geometries with potentially atomically sharp edges and vertices depending on the etching recipe used.
-Dark field spectroscopy of single (monomer) and double (dimer) nano-pillar resonators reveals geometric Mie resonances which we compare with finite-difference time-domain (FDTD) simulations.
-We perform SHG experiments on fabricated structures and reveal polarization dependent enhancement of the signal through coupling to a dimer anapole mode.
+Dark field spectroscopy of single (monomer) and double (dimer) nano-pillar resonators reveals geometric Mie resonances, which we compare with finite-difference time-domain (FDTD) simulations.
+We transfer a monolayer of WSe$_2$ onto an array of fabricated dimer nano-antennas and observe photoluminescence enhancement factors of more than 240 on the structures when compared to emission from regions on flat SiO$_2$.
+We also observe polarization dependent PL emission aligned with the dimer axis and lifetime shortening by a factor of nearly 2 confirming the coupling of the WSe$_2$ monolayer emission to the photonic resonances of the nano-antennas and yielding a Purcell factor lower bound of 1.85.
 Subsequently, we utilize contact mode atomic force microscopy (AFM) as a post-fabrication step to reposition the constituent nano-pillars of dimer nano-antennas achieving gaps of 10$\pm$5 nm.
-This also introduces a route to modulate the photonic environment in the dimer gap through separation distance as well as relative rotation of the nano-pillar vertices.
-We further numerically study the viability of utilizing dimer nano-antennas for photonic enhancement of single photon emitters.
+We further numerically study the viability of utilizing dimer nano-antennas for the enhancement of single photon emission rates.
 We simulate the electric field confinement as well as the Purcell factor for an SPE positioned at the hotspots of the dimer nano-antenna mode.
-These simulations yield electric field intensity enhancement of >10$^3$ compared to vacuum and Purcell factors of >150 for the hexagonal and square geometries.
-We further explore different pathways to modulate the enhancement of SPEs in the dimer hotspots using separation of nano-pillars as well as relative rotation, which is intrinsic to the novel hexagonal and square structures.
-We subsequently numerically explore the prospect of using WS$_{2}$ dimer nano-antennas with ultra-small gaps in optical trapping.
+These simulations yield electric field intensity enhancement of >10$^3$ compared to vacuum and Purcell factors of >150 for hexagonal and square geometries.
+We subsequently numerically explore the prospect of using WS$_2$ dimer nano-antennas with ultra-small gaps in optical trapping.
 For the smallest experimentally achieved dimer gap, we calculate attractive forces towards the electric field hotspots of >350 fN for colloidal quantum dots (QDs) and >70 fN for polystyrene beads (PBs) which closely emulate large proteins.
-Our experimental and numerical studies of TMD material photonic resonators opens possibilities for novel research and applications.\\
+Our experimental and numerical studies of TMD material photonic resonators opens possibilities for novel methods of radiative rate enhancement and optical trapping which may lead to a scalable route of fabricating Purcell enhanced SPEs for a variety of applications including quantum computing and communication.\\

 \textbf{Results}\\